Your followed destinations and curated shortlist will appear here when available.

 • 2.
 Travel Requirements

-• A return ticket or proof of onward travel.
+• A return or onward ticket.

 • Proof of accommodation in Ternate City.